Records show Chrisleys could be getting out of prison earlier than expected

 The couple are in the process of appealing their conviction.

-Channel 2 Action News first started investigating the Chrisleys in 2017, when we learned that Todd Chrisley had likely evaded paying Georgia state income taxes for several years.
+WSB first started investigating the Chrisleys in 2017, when they learned that Todd Chrisley had likely evaded paying Georgia state income taxes for several years.

-Court documents obtained by Channel 2 Action News showed that by 2018, the Chrisleys owed the state nearly $800,000 in liens.
+Court documents obtained by WSB showed that by 2018, the Chrisleys owed the state nearly $800,000 in liens.

 The couple eventually went to trial and a federal jury found them guilty of bank fraud and tax evasion in June 2022.